RoyalHaskoningDHV/darrow-poc/README.md

 There are again two possible implementations, either with `list[DataLabelConfigTemplate]` or `list[UnitTag]`.
 For illustration purposes we will show both. `UnitTag`, as used in the implementation above, we have already seen in the previous method.
 However, there is an alternative way to implement it, using the `from_string` class method, where we specify only the `unit_tag`, which is a combination between `unit_code` and `tag`, separated by a colon: `"{unit_code}:{tag}"`.

 In the below implementation we use `DataLabelConfigTemplate` instead of `UnitTag`.
 This implementation is more complex, but takes advantage of relative paths in our __rooted tree__.
 The first `DataLabelConfigTemplate` selects all units following the path `RelativeType.PARENTS --> RelativeType.CHILDREN` starting from the _target_ unit.
 In this case, we select all units on the same level as the target.
 We need two entries of `DataLabelConfigTemplate`, because the first has datalevel `SENSOR`, while the second has datalevel `WEATHER`.
-(TODO: Explain more about datalevels.)
+A `DataLevel` distinction is made, because datalevels can have different properties when retrieving the data.
+This is not obvious when loading the data into your model, but does matter for the backend / data retrieval process.
+It is probably best to check with RHDHV which datalevels you should use for which data source.

 ```python
 @staticmethod